 October 7 was a bad day for Donald Trump.
 That was the day that "pussygate" became a household word with the release of this video.

 Anderson Cooper asked Trump about this video during the second presidential debate.
-Pay close attention starting at 1:19 of the next video where Trump explicitly denies that he ever kissed or groped women without their consent.
+Pay close attention from 1:24-1:50 of the next video where Trump explicitly denies that he ever kissed or groped women without their consent.

 The pussygate video and Trump's denial during the second debate that he ever groped women or kissed them without their consent opened up the floodgate to new accusations that he is a sexual assaulter.
 Huffington Post is keeping a running tally of all the women who have accused Trump of sexual assault.
 As of October 16, twelve women have stepped forward--four who went public before the second debate and eight who stepped forward after the debate.
 This count does not include Donald Trump's first wife who used the word "rape" during their divorce hearings to describe Trump's behavior but who recanted her story later.
 The woman who is suing Trump for allegedly raping her when she was just 13 years old remains anonymous.
 The others have revealed their names.
 I will look at the stories of three of these women because each has at least one detail that makes it particularly credible.

 Natasha Stoynoff, a reporter for People magazine clamed that Trump groped her when she was interviewing him for a story about his wedding anniversary with Melania.
 Here is the most important part of her story, but I encourage you to read the whole thing.

 We walked into that room alone, and Trump shut the door behind us.
 I turned around, and within seconds he was pushing me against the wall and forcing his tongue down my throat.